-- Head of the Phonetics Laboratory, Linguistics Institute, Hungarian Academy of Sciences, Budapest
+- research professor, Linguistics Institute, Hungarian Academy of Sciences, Budapest

 - professor at Phonetics Department, Eötvös Loránd University, Budapest

 Current: Head of the Phonetics Laboratory, Linguistics Institute, Hungarian Academy of Science, and professor of the Phonetics Department, Eötvös Loránd University, Budapest.